-In April 2023, the government changed how pensions are taxed.
+In April 2024 the lifetime allowance will be abolished and a new ‘lump sum allowance’ will be introduced.
 Here’s some standard wording you can use to help you talk to your members about the changes.

-This wording is free to use.
-I’d love to know what you do with it, so please feel free to send me an email.
+This is free to use.
+I’d love to know what you do with it, so please send me an email and let me know.

 This affects how much can go into your pension: